MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_subscription_create.md

 |Content-Type|application/json|

 ## Request body
-In the request body, supply a JSON representation of subscriptions object.
+In the request body, supply a JSON representation of subscription object.

 ## Response
-If successful, this method returns a ```201 Created``` response code and an **subscription** object in the response body.
+If successful, this method returns a `201 Created` response code and a **subscription** object in the response body.

 ## Example